VRCMG/Ambient-Occlusion-Override/README.md

 # PostProcessingOverrides
 Allows the post-processing settings to be overridden in VRChat.
+Currently in development.

 Includes the following settings:
 * Override post-processing